 Everything was in full midsummer mode, the trees were verdant, the bracken was high, the elderflowers and the foxgloves were everywhere as I set off along Harthope Burn beyond the car park.

-Unlike the college valley there is little pasture land in the Harthope Valley and the burn lies in a gully.
-I had intended to go up to the head of the valley and ascend The Cheviot from there but I lost the path upstream on the the Harthope Burn.
-I turned back and instead turned up Scald Hill at Langleeford Hope before turning west towards The Cheviot.
-This is the Northumberland County Top at 815 metres / 2675 feet although it isn’t the most exciting hill in that area.
+Unlike the College Valley, there is little pasture land in the Harthope Valley and the burn lies in a gully.
+I had intended to go up to the head of the valley and ascend The Cheviot from there, but I lost the path upstream on the the Harthope Burn.
+I turned back instead and headed up Scald Hill at Langleeford Hope before turning west towards The Cheviot.
+This is the Northumberland County Top at 815 metres / 2675 feet, although it isn’t the most exciting hill in that area.
 As you climb there are good views on a clear day across the valley to the distinctive outline of Hedgehope Hill.

-The top of Cheviot is a flat plateau composed largely of bog and large peat hags which you cross by means of the stone flagstones which have been used on many parts of the Pennine Way.
-Apparently these huge flagstones come from old mill floors and they have made places like this much more accessible to walkers.
+The top of Cheviot is a flat plateau composed largely of bog and large peat hags which are crossed by means of the stone flagstones used on many parts of the Pennine Way.
+Apparently these huge flagstones come from old mill floors in other parts of the country.
+They have made places like this much more accessible to walkers all year round.

-As I descended down the eroded path from the tallest point in Northumberland, everything was laid out below me and I could see as far as the North Sea and Holy Island to the east.
-After an hour or so I arrived back at my starting point in the valley by Langleeford in time to dip my tired feet in the burn.
-I saw only three other walkers all day and they were all on the summit of The Cheviot.
+As I descended down the rough path from the tallest point in Northumberland, everything was laid out below me and I could see as far as the North Sea and Holy Island to the east.
+After an hour or so I arrived back at my starting point by Langleeford in time to dip my tired feet in the burn.
+I saw only three other walkers all day and they were all on the summit plateau of The Cheviot.

 2/ Wooler and Commonburn House circular

-This wasn’t a planned hike, as I had decided to just set off on the following hot July morning with my map, compass and some lunch to see what happened.
+This was a deliberately unplanned hike as I have been thinking about creating routes of my own.
+I set off on the following hot July morning with my map, compass and some lunch to see what happened.

 I headed out of Wooler on the popular St Cuthbert’s Way before turning north along the lane towards Humbleton and then west around the back of Humbleton Hill.
 It was an intensely hot morning, but I had brought plenty of liquids and suncream, and my sun-hat was tied firmly on to protect me from the beating sun.